krig/koi/README.md

 ## Introduction

-Koi is an internal tool I threw together at Procera after years of frustration trying to get Pacemaker to do what we wanted.
+Koi is a self-contained cluster management software package, written in C++.
 The main purpose of koi is to maintain a small cluster of machines (usually 3 or 5) where a subset of those machines run _services_.
 Services usually consist of a set of bash scripts that start, stop and monitor some other piece of software.
 This software only runs in active mode on one of the machines, with the other nodes functioning as backup servers.
 In the event of a monitoring error, the software is stopped on the faulty node and started on another machine.

 This is the first public release of koi, and it is a little rough around the edges.
 There isn't much documentation or much of a guide